/

 THE TIRELESS EMBROIDERER.
 VERA PAGAVA

-At the end of the 50s/beginning of the 60s Vera Pagava created a unique graphic style, which she mostly employed for plein-air landscape paintings and occasionally for the production of still lifes.
+At the end of the 50s/beginning of the 60s Vera Pagava (ვერა ფაღავა) created a unique graphic style, which she mostly employed for plein-air landscape paintings and occasionally for the production of still lifes.

 The artist utilized this method to produce dozens of lyrical drawings that capture the fleeting essence of nature.
 Pagava drew dots and created images on blank pieces of paper using just a pencil (graphite).
 When combined, these points not only reveal the visual silhouettes of objects, but also the surrounding atmosphere, the light, and even the "movement" of nature by means of this straightforward technique.
 Her artworks are dynamic: they convey to us the artist's hand movements, the sound of grass swishing and leaves rustling, the motion of trees in a breeze, and the inpouring of light into the surrounding space.
 The artist expresses her personal, lyrical viewpoint regarding the outside world using readily available materials (paper and pencil), and a seemingly straightforward yet challenging approach.

 Vera Pagava.
-Pencil on paper, 17.5x27.
+Paper, pensil.
+17.5x27.
 1965

 In 1965, a facsimile album of Vera Pagava's pointillist series was published in conjunction with her personal exhibition.
 This limited edition publication, which comprised just 250 copies, included drawings from the artist's travel book.